| | | | | | | | |

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

 This simple Maharashtrian salad may be made from just 8 ingredients, yet it is anything but boring.
-Gone are the days of mediocre salads made from lettuce, tomato, and cucumber – instead enters Methi Gholana; a fresh and vibrant assortment of ingredients with complex flavors.
+Gone are the days of mediocre salads made from lettuce, tomato, and cucumber —instead, try methi gholana, a fresh and vibrant assortment of ingredients with complex flavours.

 In Marathi, Methi means fresh Fenugreek leaves, and Gholana means a mix of ingredients.
 It can also be called Methicha Gholana or Methi Koshimbir / Kachumber.